-Finding: We inquired with the Business Unit Analyst of the Transit Division and Section Manager of the Vanpool Program regarding OCTA's retention policy for source documents supporting NTD data reported on the Federal Funding Allocation Statistics form.
+Finding: We inquired with the Business Unit Analyst of the Specialized Transit Services department, Operations Division, Principal Operations Analyst and Section Manager of the Schedule and Bus Operations Support, and Program Management Analyst of the Vanpool Program regarding OCTA's retention policy for source documents supporting NTD data reported on the Federal Funding Allocation Statistics form.
 Per inquiry, the current practice is to retain electronic data for seven years.
 No exceptions were noted as a result of this procedure.